Rent Paid Journal entry results in

 - Nominal Account Rules

 The accounts involved in this example are Asset, Liability, and Expenses.
-So, the applicable accounting rules are Real Account for Liability & Asset, and Nominal Account for Expense.
+So, the applicable accounting rules are Real Account for Liability & Assets, and Nominal Account for Expense.

 Real Account Rule: Debit what comes in and Credit what goes out